Anyone is free to implement the OpenDoPE Conventions. If you have a full or partial implementation, let us know and we will list it here.

 docx4j implements the Conventions.

 There are various bits of sample code at GitHub, entitled 'ContentControl*'.

-Apache-licensed source code for a webapp which uses that can be found at .
+Apache-licensed source code for a webapp which uses that can be found at github .
 A web app is a better approach than a command line app which exits after each run, since you don't incur Context startup time for each document.

 .NET / C#